Aagame3/dotfiles/README.md

 # Dotfiles
-My dotfiles for my current i3 config on my endeavourOS powered Thinkpad
+My dotfiles for my current i3 config on my EndeavourOS powered Thinkpad and for my desktop PC which has gnome for dual monitor reason.
+Everything else is still used the same on both systems.

 # Images
 On the TODO-list still :/